vaish06navi/Netflix-Dashboard/README.md

 The dashboard showcases Netflix's TV shows and movies catalog across different countries.

 # Table of Contents
-Description
+- Description
-Dataset
+- Dataset
-Installation
+- Installation
+- Screenshots
-Usage
+- Usage
-Contributing
-License

 # Description
 The Netflix Data Analysis project utilizes Tableau to create interactive visualizations and dashboards based on the Netflix dataset.
 It provides insights into different aspects such as content distribution, genres, release dates, and ratings.